Bathurst, New Brunswick: 1800s

-One of the Scotsmen was Hugh Munro, who arrived in 1794 and who around 1800 was the founder of "the first and most ancient establishment" in the timber trade of Nepisiguit Bay.
+One of the Scotsmen was Hugh Munro, who arrived in 1794.
+By 1800, he was the founder of "the first and most ancient establishment" in the timber trade of Nepisiguit Bay.
 In 1807 Munro was appointed a justice of the peace and judge of the Inferior Court of Common Pleas for Northumberland County, He was first elected as one of the members of the Legislative Assembly for Northumberland County at the general election of 1820, and maintained that office until the dissolution of that body in 1827.
 In 1828 he was elected to sit in the 9th New Brunswick Legislature when the county of Gloucester was given its first representative.

 It seems that the great 1825 Miramichi Fire had a significant impact on the fortunes of Bathurst, for the devastation of 6,000 acres forced northwards many displaced people.
 This incident was the reason for the subdivision of two new counties, Kent and Gloucester, out of what had been Northumberland County, and in 1826, St. Peter's harbour was renamed in honour of the Colonial Secretary, Lord Bathurst.

 The first St. George's Anglican Church was built in 1825 and consecrated as a place of worship in 1836.
 The Anglican burial ground near the old post office dates to 1823.
 The more recent St. George's church, which was built in 1864, on King avenue below St. Andrew Street is a nice example of Carpenter Gothic architecture.

 The community, which up to 1828 had been named St. Peters, was renamed by the governor, Sir Howard Douglas (1823–1831), in honor of Henry Bathurst, 3rd Earl Bathurst (1762–1834), Secretary of State for the Colonies of the British government.

-A man named Cooney wrote in May 1832 that in 1828, Bathurst only contained a few houses, but that four years' hence it had sprouted a brick courthouse roofed with slate, a gaol, a post office, a few mercantile establishments, and more than 30 homes.
+A man named Cooney wrote in May 1832 that in 1828, Bathurst only contained a few houses, but that four years' hence it had sprouted a brick courthouse roofed with slate, a jail, a post office, a few mercantile establishments, and more than 30 homes.
 What we now know as Riverside Drive was populated by several Francophone families (who are assumed to be the remnants of Captain MacKenzie's evacuation) and their "neat little Chapel... and two or three rustic windmills", presumably for grinding grain.
 He estimated the population of Bathurst and its harbor area to be more than 600 souls.
 Economic activities included farming, lumbering, and fishing.